 Cleaning up an LPCVD Silicon Nitride Deposition System A typical application for a multiple-stage vacuum pump trap is a reactor that deposits silicon nitride (Si3N4)

 Throughput Increases in Silicon Dioxide Deposition Systems

-Another common application for a multiple-stage trap is a CVD (chemical vapor deposition) process to deposit silicon dioxide onto silicon wafers.
+Another common application for a multiple-stage vacuum pump trap is a CVD (chemical vapor deposition) process to deposit silicon dioxide onto silicon wafers.
 Silicon dioxide dust wears at a vacuum system, reducing pumping efficiency.
 Liquid silicon dioxide sources, such as tetraethylorthosilicate (TEOS), can recondense in the vacuum lines, causing valves to stick and product runs to be lost.
 With most silicon dioxide sources, multi-stage trapping reduces these problems, saving the user time and money.

 SEMATECH, a semiconductor research consortium, installed a four-stage trap in a single-wafer TEOS reactor.
 The trap reduced the preventive maintenance frequency from once per shift to once every three months.
 SEMATECH estimates that the trap added 250 hours of operation per year to the system.